sonic-net/SONiC/doc/pac/Port Access Control.md

 ![pac-eapol-rx-flow](images/PAC_EAPoL_Rx_Flow.JPG)

-**Figure 3: EAPOL receive flow**
+**Figure 3: EAPoL receive flow**

-1. EAPOL packet is received by hardware on a front panel interface and trapped to the CPU by COPP rules for EAP.
-The packet gets through the KNET driver and Linux Network Stack and eventually gets delivered to hostapd socket listening on EtherType 0x888E on the kernel interface associated with the given front panel interface.
+1. EAPoL packet is received by hardware on a front panel interface and trapped to the CPU by COPP rules for EAP.
+The packet gets delivered to the hostapd socket listening on EtherType 0x888E.
 2. In a multi-step process, hostapd runs the 802.1x state machine to Authenticate the client via RADIUS.
-3. On successful authentication of a client, hostapd sends a "Client Authenticated" Unix domain socket message to pacd with all the authorization parameters like VLAN, Session-Timeout, etc.
+3. On successful authentication of a client, hostapd sends a "Client Authenticated" message to pacd with all the authorization parameters like VLAN, Session-Timeout, etc.
 4. pacd proceeds to authorize the client.
 RADIUS authorization parameters like client VLAN membership, is communicated to relevant modules (VLAN, FDB) by writing on their tables on STATE_DB.
 Authenticated clients are updated in PAC_AUTHENTICATED_CLIENT_OPER table in STATE_DB.
 5. VLAN, FDB further process these STATE_DB updates from PAC and write into their STATE_DB and APPL_DB tables.
 6. Orchagent in SWSS docker gets notified about changes in APPL_DB and responds by translating the APPL_DB changes to respective sairedis calls.
 7. Sairedis APIs write into ASIC_DB.
 8. Syncd gets notified of changes to ASIC_DB and in turn calls respective SAI calls.
 The SAI calls translate to respective SDK calls to program hardware.
-9. EAP Success message (EAPOL PDU) is sent to the client.
+9. EAP Success message (EAPoL PDU) is sent to the client.

 ### 3.1.3 MAB packet receive flow